jackyzha0/quartz/content/notes/ass01-security-audit.md

 '; update PRODUCT set DESCRIPTION = '<script>alert("hello")</script>' where PRODUCT_ID = 67696;--

-An attacker could use this to present the user with an unsafe link, or export data such as session Id to a remote server where they can view it.
+An attacker could use this to present the user with an unsafe link, or export data such as session ID's and cookie data to a remote server where they can view it.

 I was also able to create an account with the username ''<script>alert("hello")</script>", however when I logged in, the alert was not shown and the username in the login page was blank.

 ## Password policy
-- must have at least 5 characters and one digit.
-	- not suffiecient
+CWE: 521

+This website only requires that the users passwords have 5 character and 1 number.
+This does not at all meet the requirements for a secure password, and means the passwords can be easily cracked.

+## Use of a Broken or Risky Cryptographic Algorithm
+CWE: 327

+The website uses md5 to hash the passwords which is not a secure hash function.
+It also does not salt or pepper the passwords.

+## Improper Restriction of Excessive Authentication Attempts
+CWE: 307

+The login page does not restrict the number of login attempts.
+This means it is possible for an attacker to attempt many passwords to gain access to an account.

+## Path traversal
+CWE: 22
+- You can access the welcome page simply using the path /catalogue/welcome.jsp.
+This will load the welcome page with the username null.
+However it is unclear whether this is a security issue as curently the welcome page offers no functionality.
+- I dont think there are any path traversal flaws in this website.
+This is because there isn't any urls which contain queries or parameters relating to sensitive pages.

 ## SQL Injection
 - can log in to admin using username: " 'or 1=1;--"